-- Data centers generally go through many attacks from the hackers which corrupt and led to the loss of very crucial information in the bank.
-Such attacks can be eliminated by authenticating the data centers which are very easy through cloud computing.
+- Data centers generally go through many attacks from hackers which corrupt and led to the loss of very crucial information in the bank.
+Such attacks can be eliminated by authenticating the data centers which is very easy through cloud computing.
 Every data stored is safe with hybrid cloud computing technology.

-- Cloud computing ensures secure transactions and smooth customer experience in banks.
+- Cloud computing ensures secure transactions and a smooth customer experience in banks.
 Hosting over the internet with the help of web apps ensures better speed and service to the users.

 - Insurance Data Exchange Cloud Service